Poggio Al Tesoro

 Siblings Marilisa and Walter Allegrini founded Poggio al Tesoro in Bolgheri 2001.
 They were drawn by the natural beauty of the region, as well as Bolgheri’s increasing potential to deliver world class wines.

-Sadly, Walter passed away in 2003, leaving Marilisa as the sole proprietor of the estate.
+Sadly, Walter Allegrini passed away in 2003, leaving his sister Marilisa as the sole proprietor of the estate.
 Since then, she has dedicated a bottling of 100% Cabernet Franc to his memory.
 ‘Dedicato a Walter’ is the top expression of the estate.

-Bolgheri is a postage stamp of an appellation on the Tuscan cost, roughly the same size as the Stag’s Leap district in Napa Valley.
-Yet, it’s home to the most sought after wines in Italy.
+Bolgheri is a postage stamp of an appellation on the Tuscan coast, roughly the same size as the Stag’s Leap district in Napa Valley.
+Yet, it’s home to the most sought-after wines in Italy.

 Much of the credit for this can be attributed to the rebellion and greatness of Giacomo Tachis’ 1968 masterpiece, Sassicaia.
 This was Italy’s first true Super Tuscan, a blend of international varieties aged in barriques - at the time, a revolutionary act on Italian soil.
-Its impact was enormous and immediate, and though Tachis would go on to make other great Super Tuscan wines in Chianti Classico (Tignanello, Solaia) and Montalcino (Solengo), Bolgheri alone remains synonomous with Super Tuscans..
+Its impact was enormous and immediate, and though he would go on to make other great Super Tuscan wines in Chianti Classico (Tignanello, Solaia) and Montalcino (Solengo), Bolgheri alone remains synonymous with Super Tuscans.

 Tragically, in 2003, Walter died of a heart attack while swimming off the coast of Elba.
 It was the first vacation he had taken since he started working the vineyards of Bolgheri more than two years earlier.
 It was a devastating loss.
-Twenty years earlier, Walter had implored his siblings to “fight like lions” to keep the winery that bore their name after their father’s unexpected death.
-This time, Marilisa was left to do it again - but now without her beloved brother - to save their shared dream of Bolgheri..
+Twenty years earlier, Walter had implored his siblings to “fight like lions” and to keep the Allegrini winery that bore their name after their father’s unexpected death.
+This time, Marilisa was left to do it again, now without her beloved brother, to save their shared dream of Bolgheri.

 “It’s exciting to be part of what my family has done for so long, and Bolgheri really is so beautiful, it’s easy to understand why winemakers, and poets, have fallen for it.”